Online monotone density estimation and log-optimal calibration: Applying monotone density estimation to sequential testing

-Consequently, we obtain the following interesting fact, which has not been previously recognized: \begin{quote} \emph{ The log-optimal calibrator is the KL-projection of $q$ onto monotone densities.
-Approximating the log-optimal calibrator from the observed $p$-values reduces to the problem of online monotone density estimation.} \end{quote}
+Consequently, we obtain the following interesting fact, which appears implicitly in prior work but has not been systematically developed: \begin{quote} \emph{ The log-optimal calibrator is given by $q$.
+Therefore, approximating the log-optimal calibrator from the observed $p$-values reduces to the problem of online monotone density estimation.} \end{quote}

 We therefore use the two online monotone density estimators introduced in Section~\ref{sec:online_monotone_density_estimation} as empirically adaptive calibrators: \begin{itemize}[itemsep=0.7pt, topsep=1.2pt] \item \textbf{OG calibrator.} The estimator $\hat{f}^{\,\mathrm{OG}}_{a,b}$ yields a natural adaptive calibrator.
 Its online likelihood maximization can be interpreted as empirical log-optimal calibration, where the conditional distribution of the p-value $P_t$ under $\bQ$ is replaced by the empirical distribution of past observations, $(t-1)^{-1}\sum_{s=1}^{t-1}\delta_{P_s}$. \item \textbf{EA calibrator.} Alternatively, $\hat{f}^{\,\mathrm{EA}}_{a,b}$ defines an adaptive calibrator by exponentially weighting a finite collection of expert calibrators, with weights updated according to accumulated log-wealth from past $p$-values. \end{itemize}